ianding1/ianding1.github.io/_drafts/react-state-management-in-2019.md

 different state management problem: *state sharing* and *prop drilling*.

-It might remind you of the purpose of Redux, but React Context API actually discourages from using it for maintaining a centralized store like Redux:
+It might remind you of the purpose of Redux, but React Context API actually discourages from using it for maintaining a gigantic centralized store:

 > Context is primarily used when some data needs to be accessible by many
 > components at different nesting levels.
 Apply it sparingly because it makes